Temple Israel (Johannesburg)

-Temple Israel is the oldest of eleven Progressive synagogues in South Africa.
-It is a provincial heritage site, built in the Art Deco style by architect Hermann Kallenbach.
-It is located in the Johannesburg suburb of Hillbrow.
-It is an affiliate of the South African Union for Progressive Judaism (SAUPJ), which is part of the World Union for Progressive Judaism (WUPJ).
+The Temple Israel is a Progressive Jewish congregation and synagogue, located in Hillbrow, a suburb of Johannesburg, in the district of Gauteng, South Africa.
+Designed by Hermann Kallenbach in the Art Deco style, the synagogue was completed in 1936 and is the oldest of eleven Progressive synagogues in South Africa.
+The synagogue is classified as a provincial heritage site.
+The congregation is affiliated with the South African Union for Progressive Judaism (SAUPJ), which is part of the World Union for Progressive Judaism (WUPJ).

-Temple Israel officially opened on August 23, 1936, as the mother synagogue of Progressive Judaism in the country.
-Johannesburg mayor Maurice Freeman, a member of the Jewish community, laid the cornerstone on September 22, 1935.
+Temple Israel officially opened on 23 August 1936 as the mother synagogue of Progressive Judaism in the country.
+Johannesburg mayor Maurice Freeman, a member of the Jewish community, laid the cornerstone on 22 September 1935.
 The founding rabbi was Moses Cyrus Weiler.